-The Digital Office™ accounting system is a “tried & true” veteran with over 18 years of experience.
-Like all the features in the software, the accounting is based on the ideas of efficiency, speed, building and managing a practice.
-The allowance for up to 10 responsible parties per patient, flexible template contracts, speed & ease of data entry, ultra high security and being management oriented… make for an incredibly robust system to handle the financial needs of your practice.
+IMS EVO's accounting system is a tried & true veteran with over 25 years of experience.
+Like all the features in our practice management software, the accounting is based on the ideas of efficiency, speed and building\managing a practice.
+The allowance for up to 10 responsible parties per patient, flexible template contracts, speed & ease of data entry, ultra high security and being management oriented, make for an incredibly robust system to handle the financial needs of your practice.

 - It is a commitment to make the payment on a specific date of their choosing.

 - It then becomes reasonable for the practice to take action for nonpayment within 10-15 days rather than after 30-60 days.
 Making a phone call after 10 days becomes practical since payments from patients are not all due simultaneously.
 The call can be friendly and helpful, but it aids in training the patient to pay on time.

 - A late fee is normally charged after 15 days.
 Why wait until later?

 - "Promises to pay" are recorded in the Note System that pops up at the beginning of the day for follow-up.
 These notes are permanently recorded in the patient's financial history.